Transfer Credit Policy

 To receive transfer credit, current students must have an official transcript sent directly from the institution to the Emerson Registrar's Office.
 Newly admitted students must have their official transcript(s) sent to the Admission Office, who will disseminate the information to the Registrar’s Office when appropriate.

-The Registrar's Office will review the transcript to determine General Education equivalency and elective credits.
+The Registrar's Office will review the transcript to determine liberal arts equivalency and elective credits.

 Major course equivalency will be determined by the academic department, either by the department chair or undergraduate coordinator.
 It is advised that students keep course descriptions and syllabi, in case additional information is necessary to determine course equivalency.